stcarrez/resource-embedder/examples/go-config/README.md

-# Embedding configuration files in G
+# Embedding configuration files in Go

 This example is an adaptation of the C example but in Go.